 55% of the Deciem Addicts on Instagram love this product.
 50% say they have seen an improvement and 46% say they will repurchase this product.

 Other Vitamin C Products

 There are 8 Vitamin C products under The Ordinary brand.
-5 Pure Vitamin C and 3 that are derivatives which have no conflicts.
+5 are Pure Vitamin C and 3 are derivatives that have no conflicts except for niacinamide powder.
 If you´re new to skincare, one of the derivatives would be a good option for you.